 - Laterally Rotates the Hip

 No other muscle does that.
 Its close relative Iliacus does not even do that.
 It does everything Psoas Does, except for the lateral flexion of the spine.
 This allows us to separate the Psoas out.

-Of course Kinesiological Stretching Techniques is a lot more than just using the science of Kinesiology to target an individual muscle, as you see on the video.
+Of course Zaichik Stretching Techniques is a lot more than just using the science of Kinesiology to target an individual muscle, as you see on the video.
 But that will be addressed in the upcoming articles.

 Share this post